Saruman: Motion pictures

+Lee posthumously reprises his role as Saruman in the 2024 anime film The Lord of the Rings: The War of the Rohirrim through archived voice recording.

+Games

 In the 2014 video game Middle-earth: Shadow of Mordor, Saruman is voiced by Roger L. Jackson.
 Saruman appears as a minor villain in Lego Dimensions, in which he allies himself with main antagonist Lord Vortech.